cmik2/cuisine-expert-class/README.md

 ```
 ## Overview

-### Motivation of this project:
+### Motivation and Goal of this project:
 When choosing restaurants, I always rely on Yelp ratings.
-The most ratings are helpful; however, when it comes to my
-native country's food, I had more misses than hits in the restaurant selection.
-Some highly rated restaurants cannot
-deliver the essential elements of the cuisine right.
-I don't want people to think that this is quintessential of my
-country's cuisine through these restaurants.
-On the same note,  when I choose restaurants specialized in a specific
-cuisine, I want reviews and ratings by the people who know about the cuisine.
-When looking for a good Dim Sum place, I
-would like to hear from someone from Hong Kong telling us if the restaurant serves decent Dim Sum.
-If we have ratings by people who can judge the cuisine's authenticity, it helps us foodies and cuisine-adventure seekers in restaurant selections.

-### Goal of this project:
-Initially, my goal was to adjust the ratings of the cuisine restaurants based on reviewers who have the authenticity experience with the cuisine.
-However, during the data design and analysis phase, I discovered that there were no reviewers who reveal their background and ethnicity in 1000 reviews of my target restaurants, leaving me no rating adjustment necessary.
-Thus, my project remains in classification only, no rate adjustments.
+The most ratings are helpful; however, when it comes to my native country's food, I had more misses than hits in the restaurant selection.
+Some highly rated restaurants cannot deliver the essential elements of the cuisine right.
+For Yelp users who seek for authentic cuisien  experiences, it helps to have ratings influenced by the people who know about the cuisine.
+Since Yelp does not disclose their users background or ethiniticies, we can find those people by analyzing their reviews to see if they are considered to be the cuisine expert.
+Using those experts' ratings, we can adjust the overall ratings or show authenticiy expert ratings.
 ## Implementation Notes

 ### Approach: